aibasel/convert-downward/README.md

     ./run-cleanup-and-conversion.sh MERCURIAL_REPOSITORY CONVERTED_GIT_REPOSITORY \
         [--redirect-fast-export-stderr FILE]

-  The conversion is done in two steps that can also be run individually.
-In this case CLEANED_MERCURIAL_REPOSITORY is a location where the intermediate cleaned up Mercurial repository will be written to:
+  The conversion is done in three steps that can also be run individually.
+In this case ORDERED_REPOSITORY is an intermediate repository that ensures that the history contains all commits in the same order as the Fast Downward master repository.
+  The CLEANED_MERCURIAL_REPOSITORY is a location where the intermediate cleaned up Mercurial repository will be written to:

+    ./run-order.sh MERCURIAL_REPOSITORY ORDERED_REPOSITORY
-    ./run-cleanup.sh MERCURIAL_REPOSITORY CLEANED_MERCURIAL_REPOSITORY
+    ./run-cleanup.sh ORDERED_REPOSITORY CLEANED_MERCURIAL_REPOSITORY
     ./run-conversion.sh CLEANED_MERCURIAL_REPOSITORY CONVERTED_GIT_REPOSITORY \
         [--redirect-fast-export-stderr FILE]